 Sitting in the large desk in front of me was Georgina, her gray hair framed her delicate features.
 She peered up from her computer and gave me a huge smile.

 "Cara."
 She beamed as she stood up and rounded the desk.
 She brought me into a warm embrace.
-I wrapped my arms around her petite frame and squeezed as hard as I could.
+I wrapped my arms around her curvy frame and squeezed as hard as I could.
 "To what do I owe the pleasure of seeing you?"

 "I got a call from Alan.
 He said he wanted to see me.
 Something about me speaking at a fundraiser?"
 I shrugged my shoulders.